xaur/proposal/propsals/proposal-phase-3-draft.md

 We propose a budget limit of USD 12,550 for 12 months, with the average of $1,046/month. **All funds not spent by the proposal will remain in the treasury.**

-Billable work will be done between February 1, January 1, 2023.
+Billable work will be done between February 1, 2023 and January 1, 2023.

  Category | Details                                     | Price  | Units | Total Price |
 |----------|--------------------------------------------|-------:|------:|------------:|